 Hike the volcano

-Hiking to the crater of Mount Stromboli is an exhilarating experience.
+Hiking to the crater of Mount Stromboli is an exhilarating experience and you should definitely include it in your Sicily itinerary.
 During the hike, you’ll get the most impressive views of the island and of the surrounding archipelago as you slowly go through lush vegetation to then start walking on what looks like the moon.
 You’ll reach the crater in time for a magnificent sunset and to observe the explosion.

 The hike is moderate, but keep in mind you’ll be walking on sand for a good part, especially on the way down (which you’ll do after sunset, when it’s dark already).
 Only guided expeditions are allowed.